jvalue/jayvee/apps/docs/docs/dev/04-guides/05-standard-library.md

 ## Builtin Contents

-The implementations of builtin contents are not expressed in Jayvee itself but on the TypeScript layer.
+The implementations of built-in contents are not expressed in Jayvee itself but on the TypeScript layer.
 Examples:

 - **Builtin value types**: These _value types_ are the base for defining user-defined _value types_ in Jayvee, e.g., `text`, `integer`, `decimal`, `boolean`.
 - **Builtin io types**: These _io types_ are used to describe in inputs and outputs of _block types_, e.g., `Sheet`, `File`.